pulumi/registry/themes/default/content/registry/packages/docker/installation-configuration.md

 ## Configuring The Provider

-Once obtained, there are two ways to communicate your configuration tokens to Pulumi:
+Once the credetials are obtained, there are two ways to communicate your configuration tokens to Pulumi:

 1. Set the environment variable `DOCKER_HOST`: